WRITTEN BY: Mike

 We’ve “enjoyed” the low cost of hyper-efficient and mass-produced food and food replacements for the last 50-60 years (to the tune of never-before-seen levels of disease, obesity, and health care costs).
 It’s time to get used to, and embrace, a new reality - one in which we share the cost of responsible food production and consumption.
 Demand more from your local growers, restaurants, and grocery stores.
 The food industry at-large won’t change until corporate profits have taken enough of a hit that they’re forced to adapt.

 The plastic we all grew up with is deadly.
 The rise of “single-use” and “single-serve” packaging has proliferated this environmental and ecological crisis exponentially.
 What can you do?
-When you’re eating out or grocery shopping, choose food and drinks that are packaged, preferable in bulk, in renewable and low-impact materials (glass, paper, or compostable plant-based plastics).
+When you’re eating out or grocery shopping, choose food and drinks that are packaged, preferably in bulk, in renewable and low-impact materials (glass, paper, or compostable plant-based plastics).
 When “bad” plastic is unavoidable, make sure you dispose of it in a way that doesn’t ultimately leave it in a landfill en route to the oceans.

 What will we do?
 We will continue to package our juices and smoothies in glass, paper, and compostable plastics, striving towards zero waste and zero negative impact.
 We will continue to educate ourselves and our customers alike, and work with local business and community leaders to implement compost programs and hopefully an eventual ban on plastic bottles and bags entirely.
 It’s just a start, but we have to start somewhere.